neroshan12/CV/README.md

 *Technology startup building a powerful marketplace tool for consumers*
 - Member of the Proof of Concept team responsible for building prototypes of internal core technology
 - Contributed to the development of an API using the Koa framework and Knex Query Builder whilst utilising Mocha, Chai and Sinon for testing
-- Currently creating a React.js Front-end interface using internal and external APIs
+- Built a React.js Front-end interface using internal and external APIs

 #### December 2015 – March 2017 - Kantar Media Consumer Intelligence - Client Service Executive
 *One of the largest Market Research Businesses in Britain*